GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-21/index.md

 )(ctx); err != nil { /* do error handling */ }
 ```

-For a more in depth guide, please look at
-[Tast Codelab: Chrome UI Automation][codelab-3]
+For a more in depth guide, see [Tast Codelab: Chrome UI Automation][codelab-3]

 When writing these tests, it is very useful to dump the Chrome a11y tree
 for debugging.
 Simply add the following code to do so: